andreasebbehoj/dstpop/README.md

 # dstpop
- Stata program for importing the Danish population by year, sex, age, and area, using Statistics Denmark's API.
+ Stata program for importing the Danish population by year, area, sex, age, and marital status, using Statistics Denmark's API.

 ## Introduction
 Statistics Denmark (DST or "Danmarks Statistic") offer a free and open API for downloading public data, including the Danish population since 1971.
-The population is available in total or by sex, age, and area.
+The population is available in total, by area, sex, age, or marital status, or by a combination of those.
 Due to different data breaches, population data is stored in several registries (BEF1, BEF1A, BEF1A07, and FOLK1A) with slightly different data structures.

 This makes it rather time-consuming to get Danish population numbers over a long time period.
 Also, due to the Structural Reform ("Kommunalreformen") in 2007, the 298 old municipalities were combined into 98 new municipalities, making the process even more cumbersome.

-The purpose of this package is to enable easy download of the Danish population 1971-2020 with options for downloading population by age, sex, area.
+The purpose of this package is to enable easy download of the Danish population 1971-2020 with options for downloading population by area, sex, age, and marital status.
 The included **dkconvert** package also provide the option of converting old pre-2007 municipalities into new municipalities or regions.

 ## Installation